 Ingredients and substitutions for the best Orange Cake

-- Phyllo pastry: Thin layers of phyllo or filo pastry create layers of beautiful light layers between this orange custard.
+- Phyllo pastry: Thin layers of phyllo sheets or filo pastry create layers of beautiful light layers between this orange custard.
 You could replace with puff pastry, though this would likely result in a different texture.

 - Greek yogurt: Thick Greek yogurt helps to create a sturdy custard alongside the eggs and oil.
 You could replace in equal measure with plain yogurt or thick coconut yogurt, if you are dairy free.